In this article

 Fact-check by Oli Kashti

-Did you know that around 85% of online shoppers report being influenced by product recommendations?
-This presents a golden opportunity for online store owners to turn online window-shoppers into loyal buyers that keep coming back.
-That's why we've created this list of the 8 best product recommendation strategies to leverage for your online store.
+According to the Customer Data Platform Institute, around 85% of online shoppers report being influenced by product recommendations.
+This presents a golden opportunity for online store owners to turn online window shoppers into loyal buyers.

-Arjel Vajvoda, Head of Product at Motomtech, leverages her extensive experience in customer support to craft user-focused SaaS products with innovative documentation solutions.
+To help you make the most of online product recommendations, we’ve consulted with an expert, Arjel Vajvoda, Head of Product at Motomtech, who leverages her extensive experience in customer support to craft user-focused SaaS products with innovative documentation solutions.
+We have created a list of the 8 best product recommendation strategies for you to try.

 Fast Simon infographic showing the eight product recommendation strategies to leverage for your online store